90 ARTISTS, 90 SPECIES: TRAVELING EXHIBIT HONORS A STREAM’S FORMER RESIDENTS

 A video accompanies the exhibit, presenting the voices and faces of human residents of the area surrounding Dunkard Creek.
 A catalog is available for sale, which contains images of all the art work in the show, biographical information about each species, a brief history of Dunkard Valley, and a map of the water’s path through northern West Virginian and southern Pennsylvania.
 “We wanted the exhibit to be a great art show, but we also wanted to create an educational piece that people can take home,” said Bailey.

 Payne’s design for the exhibit was deliberately low-tech and low-price.
 “This could be replicated by almost anyone in any small community,” she said.
 Art paper adhered to 7”X10” panels defined the medium, and were provided to each artist who applied to have a species assignment.
 The finished works fit into a car for easy transport.

-For more information about the exhibit, its schedule, and images in the show, click here.
+The Dunkard Creek Traveling Exhibit retired in 2013, but for more information about the exhibit, its schedule, and images in the show, click here.

 News about the Exhibit